Rowllin Borges

-Rowllin Borges (born 5 June 1992) is an Indian footballer who as a midfielder for Indian Super League club Mumbai City and the India national team.
+Rowllin Borges (born 5 June 1992) is an Indian professional footballer who plays as a midfielder.

 Early life and youth career

 Born in Nuvem, Goa, Borges began his youth career by joining the youth team of Fransa-Pax FC at the age of 14, from where he moved to Velsao Pale FC's academy after one year.
 He then moved to the academy of then I-League club, Sporting Clube de Goa.

 Club career

 Sporting Goa

 Borges began his career by signing with Sporting Clube de Goa in 2011, who used to play in I-League at that time.
 He made his debut for the club against Prayag United on 23 October 2011, which ended in a 2–2 draw in the 2011-12 I-League season.
 Borges stayed at the club for the 2012-13 I-League season.
 He played his first match of the season for the club against East Bengal on 7 October 2012, which ended in a 0–0 draw.
 He ended his season goalless and played his last match of the season on 11 May 2013 against Mumbai FC that ended in a 2–2 draw.
 Borges played his first match of the 2013-14 I-League season against Mumbai FC on 21 September 2013 in 1–1 draw.
 He scored his debut goal for the club against Mohun Bagan on 23 March 2014, which ended in a 1–3 defeat for Sporting, as Borges scored the only goal for them in the 78th minute.
 Borges scored his second of the season on 2 April in a 1–2 victory over Rangdajied United.
 He scored his third goal of the season in his last match of the season against Goan rivals Salgaocar FC on 15 April in a thrilling 3–3 draw.
 After a decent season, he played his first match of the 2014-15 I-League season against East Bengal on 18 January 2015 in a 1–1 draw, and ended his season by playing against Pune FC on 30 May as a substitute for Mahmoud Amnah in a huge victory over Pune with a score of 4–0.
 He stayed with Sporting for the 2015-16 I-League season, and played his first match of the season against DSK Shivajians FC on 17 January 2016, which ended in a 0–0 draw after the final whistle.
 Borges left the club after the 2015-16 season after making 59 appearances and scoring 3 goals along his time at Sporting Goa.